guillaumem-theodo/aws-workout/1-networking/102-basic-subnets/README.md

 NB: With Terraform you can get AZ name using: ``data.aws_availability_zones.all.names`` array values

 🏁 Test the Created subnets using AWS CLI `aws ec2 describe-subnets`
+Reminder:
+- You can use filtering capabilities on aws [CLI command](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-filter.html) to select the VPC.
+E.g: ``--filters Name=tag:Name,Values=net-101-vpc``
+- You can use querying capabilities to see only some Subnets attributes.
+E.g: ``Subnets[].[SubnetId, CidrBlock, AvailabilityZone]``

 ## Support
 You select the size of the subnet using the subnet IPv4 CIDR.